 Many people have found that having this uninterrupted work period helps children stay engaged and motivated in their learning process.
 Advanced Montessori materials are used to create a stimulating learning environment in which children can receive presentations and guidance from their educators.

-Montessori work periods encourage a child to be independently immersed in the topics of study.
+The Montessori work cycle encourages a child to be independently immersed in the topics of study.
 This allows for a simple explanation, without interruption or distraction, to be absorbed more easily by the child.
 Thus, are the cornerstones of the Montessori classrooms.
 I also firmly believe that giving a child ample time to learn and explore will help them build a knowledge foundation that lasts for a long.